Becton, Dickinson and (NYSE:BDX) Updates FY 2021 Earnings Guidance

-Becton, Dickinson and (NYSE:BDX) last posted its earnings results on Wednesday, August 4th.
-The medical instruments supplier reported $2.74 EPS for the quarter, topping the Zacks’ consensus estimate of $2.44 by $0.30.
-The business had revenue of $4.89 billion during the quarter, compared to analyst estimates of $4.51 billion.
-Becton, Dickinson and had a return on equity of 15.53% and a net margin of 8.98%.
-The company’s quarterly revenue was up 26.8% compared to the same quarter last year.
-During the same quarter last year, the company earned $2.20 EPS.
-On average, research analysts expect that Becton, Dickinson and will post 12.81 earnings per share for the current fiscal year.

-BDX has been the subject of a number of research analyst reports.
-Barclays initiated coverage on Becton, Dickinson and in a report on Monday, May 24th.
-They issued an equal weight rating and a $270.00 target price for the company.
-SVB Leerink cut their price objective on Becton, Dickinson and from $260.00 to $250.00 and set a market perform rating for the company in a report on Friday.
-Finally, JPMorgan Chase & Co. lowered Becton, Dickinson and from an overweight rating to a neutral rating and cut their price objective for the stock from $276.93 to $265.00 in a report on Friday.
-Seven analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-Becton, Dickinson and has a consensus rating of Hold and an average price target of $274.50.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Thursday, September 9th will be given a dividend of $0.83 per share.
+This represents a $3.32 annualized dividend and a yield of 1.35%.
+The ex-dividend date of this dividend is Wednesday, September 8th.
+Becton, Dickinson and’s dividend payout ratio is presently 32.55%.

-In other Becton, Dickinson and news, Director Claire Fraser sold 390 shares of the business’s stock in a transaction dated Thursday, May 27th.
-The stock was sold at an average price of $241.36, for a total transaction of $94,130.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Insiders own 0.76% of the company’s stock.
+In other news, Director Claire Fraser sold 390 shares of the company’s stock in a transaction on Thursday, May 27th.
+The shares were sold at an average price of $241.36, for a total value of $94,130.40.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, VP Thomas J. Spoerel sold 266 shares of the company’s stock in a transaction on Friday, August 6th.
+The shares were sold at an average price of $242.30, for a total transaction of $64,451.80.
+Following the completion of the sale, the vice president now directly owns 1,285 shares in the company, valued at $311,355.50.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 922 shares of company stock worth $223,034.
+0.76% of the stock is owned by insiders.

 Becton, Dickinson and Company Profile